Support Priority Legislation

-For the 2013-2014 Massachusetts legislative session, Mass Audubon has identified several priority bills.
+For the 2020–2021 Massachusetts legislative session, Mass Audubon will be working toward passage of several priority bills.

-An Act Relative to the Protection of Old Growth Forests
+→ An Act Authorizing the Establishment of Old Growth Forest Reserves (HD.264)

 State Budget Priorities

-Mass Audubon challenges the Patrick Administration and the Massachusetts legislature to restore environmental funding to a minimum of 1% of the total operating budget (currently it is only at about 0.6%), and to restore full funding for the Natural Heritage & Endangered Species Program, which remains about $100,000 too low.
-For specific details on how we think programs should be funded, see our 2013 state budget recommendations.
+Mass Audubon challenges the Baker Administration and the Massachusetts legislature to restore environmental funding to a minimum of 1% of the total operating budget (currently it is only at about 0.6%), and to restore full funding for the Natural Heritage & Endangered Species Program, which remains about $100,000 too low.
+Other priorities include climate adaptation and the Division of Ecological Restoration.

 Other Critical State Issues